 All body fat is not created equal in terms of associated health risks.
 Visceral fat is strongly linked to metabolic disease and insulin resistance, and an increased risk of death, even for people who have a normal body mass index.
 Subcutaneous fat doesn’t carry the same risks — some subcutaneous fat may even be protective

-A seven-minute DXA scan provides physicians with vital data on muscle tone, bone density, and visceral fat (among other things).
+A seven-minute DEXA scan provides physicians with vital data on muscle tone, bone density, and visceral fat (among other things).
 It’s as swift as such an exhaustive overview can be, meeting the needs of both the physician (personalized care without the associated hassle) and the patient (clear, unequivocal information captured in less than half the time of a television sitcom).

 Because concierge medicine helps deliver a remarkable client experience